aws/amazon-freertos/tools/cmake/doc/porting_guide.md

-# Amazon FreeRTOS CMake porting guide
+# FreeRTOS CMake porting guide

 A CMake listfile is required to list a newly qualified board on the Amazon FreeRTOS console.
 Please use the [`CMakeLists.txt`](../vendors/vendor/board/CMakeLists.txt) template to create a new CMake